Sandro (footballer, born 1989): Udinese

 On 31 January 2019, Sandro joined Udinese on loan for the remainder of the 2018–19 season.

 Goiás

 On 18 January 2020, he joined Goiás.

+Retirement

+On 4 September 2023, Sandro announced his retirement from professional football.

+Harborough Town

+On 5 November 2024, Harborough Town of the Southern League Premier Central announced that Sandro had signed a contract with the club.
+He was convinced by Harborough Town manager Mitch Austin after meeting him at a Tottenham Hotspur game and was jokingly offered a chance to play for the club.
+Sandro agreed to play for free.
+He made his debut in the second round proper of the FA Cup, playing 46 minutes in a 5-3 extra time loss against Reading F.C.

 International career

-Having represented Brazil at Under-20 level, and captaining them at the 2009 South American Youth Championship, Sandro made his full debut for the Brazilian national team as a substitute in a World Cup qualifier against Chile on 9 September 2009.
+Having represented Brazil at Under-20 level, and captaining them at the 2009 South American Youth Championship, Sandro made his full debut for the Brazil national team as a substitute in a World Cup qualifier against Chile on 9 September 2009.
 He was named as 1 of 7 back-up players to the 2010 FIFA World Cup squad.

 Personal life

 During his time in England, Sandro became interested in darts, and recorded a video with professional player Bobby George.